bitovi/academy/src/react/1-setup.md

 @page learn-react/setting-up-environment Setting up your environment
 @parent learn-react 1

-@description Learn how to setup a React environment using create-react-app.
+@description Learn how to setup a React environment using Create React App.

 @body